Automation and AI Technology in Surface Mining With a Brief Introduction to Open-Pit Operations in the Pilbara: Processes in the mining chain

 The processing of ore \circled{7} ranges from crushing and screening to a standard size, through to processes that beneficiate or upgrade the quality of the iron ore products.
-This is done by physical processes that remove impurities by differences in particle density, size gravity or size separation.
-Hence, a processing plant may be described as wet or dry.
+This is done by physical processes that remove impurities by differences in particle density, size gravity or size separation in a dry or wet processing plant.
 Processed ore is stockpiled and blended to meet product quality requirements, before being reclaimed and conveyed to rail load-out \circled{8}.
 The ore is loaded into ore cars and transported to port facilities by train \circled{9}.
 In the Pilbara, the rail system is privately owned.
 It represents one of the most sophisticated rail networks for mining anywhere in the world.
 Ore is transported over distances of up to 460km to the port.
-The cumulative distance travelled in the network exceeds 15,000 km per day which almost equates to a return trip on the Trans-Siberian railway.
+The cumulative distance traveled in the network exceeds 15,000 km per day, which almost equates to a return trip on the Trans-Siberian railway.
 The driverless train and tracks are controlled remotely by a human operator at a centralized command centre.
 A freight train typically contains 230 compartments (ore cars) and is 2.4km long.
 Ore car dumping \circled{10} occurs once the train arrives at the port.
 Ore cars empty their payload into bins which are then discharged onto conveyors.
 The port stockpiles are managed according to product type and the quality control plan.
-Travelling stackers create 250m long stockpiles and rotary bucket-wheel reclaimers later reclaim the ore to load the ships \circled{11}. \arman{Although these processes are described as a linear sequence of events, feedback loops exist between different stages in reality.
-For instance, if the material obtained from one location causes handling issues/processing disruption, remedial actions may be taken upstream.
+Travelling stackers create 250m long stockpiles and rotary bucket-wheel reclaimers later reclaim the ore to load the ships \circled{11}.
+Although these processes are described as a linear sequence of events, in reality, feedback loops exist between different stages.
+For instance, Kalman Filter data assimilation approaches have been proposed for material tracking \cite{innes2011estimation} and modeling ore properties \cite{talesh2022real}.
+In practice, if the material obtained from one location causes handling issues/processing disruption, remedial actions may be taken upstream.
 Alternatively, suitable high grade material might be sourced from a different location to produce the required blend.
-Given the numerous variables needed to reflect the spatial, geochemical diversity and temporal planning horizons, this usually results in a complex, large-scale optimization task.}
+Given the numerous variables needed to reflect the spatial, geochemical diversity and temporal planning horizons, this usually results in a complex, large-scale optimization task.

 { \HorRuleRed \\[0.2cm]

 \textbf{This complex network and movement of material presents challenges and opportunities with respect to flow planning, devising mining and transportation schedules, and quantification of risks in stochastic optimization.} \\ \HorRuleRed }